mike-jung/ubiaccess-framework/README.md

 If the type attribute is set to 'rest', methods for REST are registered automatically. (list, read, create, update, delete) The unit attribute is used to find the controller file.
 For example, if you created person-controller.js file in controllers folder it is designated by 'person'.
 You should set the file name using the unit attribute registered.
 The request path for the methods are determined by the standards for REST.

-Promise objects for REST methods are added automatically.
-If you defined list method in a service, doList method will be automatically added as a Promise object.

 If the type attribute is set to 'path', the method is loaded using path, method, file and func attributes.

   * path - request path